nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Expected Outcome:
 ![ListTgCommand](images/ListTutorialGroupCommand.png)
+Figure 4.2.3a Expected outcome of performing the `listTG` command

 #### 4.2.4 View all students in a tutorial group: `viewStudent`
 Shows the student list of a target tutorial group.